Finding the Facebook Photo plugin

 The plugin will load up to 50 most recent photos and will shuffle them.

 The plugin will show a thumbnail image (generated by Facebook) of the video instead.

 What is the difference between ‘Photos from feed’ and ‘Timeline photos’?

 Timeline photos will contain photos that the page author has uploaded, whereas photos from the feed will extract all photos from the page feed, this includes shared posts and links to articles.

 Do I need to log in with Facebook in the player as well?

 You only need to log in with your Facebook account in our web editor so you can search for Facebook pages.

-In October 2019 Facebook changed it’s policies and revoked our application access for permission “Page Public Content Access“.
+In October 2019 Facebook changed its policies and revoked our application access for permission “Page Public Content Access“.
 This means that our application can no longer request public content from any Facebook page (our use case of displaying posts no longer meets their allowed usage criteria).
-We now have to ask for “manage_pages” permission from you, and are only able to display the content for pages that you are an administrator of.
+We now have to ask for “manage_pages” permission from you and are only able to display the content for pages that you are an administrator of.
 If you don’t have administrator access to the page, the only way is to ask the page owner to grant you the rights.

 If you have published a Facebook plugin prior to 23 October 2019 (when our permission was revoked), then your plugin will continue working, but it does not receive any new photos.
-If you have administrator rights to the page you want to show, please remove the plugin from editor canvas and add it again.
+If you have administrator rights to the page you want to show, please remove the plugin from the editor canvas and add it again.